DeFiHackLabs/Web3-CTF-Intensive-CoLearning/Writeup/AlexLiao/DamnVulnerableDeFi/FreeRider.md

 }
 ```

+However, there is a common business logic flaw:

-In the `buyMany()` function, the only requirement is that `msg.value` must be greater than `priceToPay` (15 ETH).
+In the `buyMany()` function, the only payment requirement is that `msg.value` must be greater than `priceToPay` (15 ETH).
 The function does not check if `msg.value` is greater than the total price for all the NFTs being purchased (i.e., priceToPay multiplied by the number of NFTs).
 As a result, you can buy any number of NFTs, but only need to pay 15 ETH in total.

 ### Attack steps: